TISUnion/PrimeBackup/docs/cli.md

                         '.prime_backup.meta.json' in the exported file
 ```

-As a demonstration, here's an example usage that shows the overview of the database
+As a demonstration, here's an example that shows the overview of the database

 ```
 $ python3 PrimeBackup.pyz -d run/pb_files overview